Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Describe current PTSD treatment modalities.

-- Recognize the principle outcome goals for patients and support persons dealing with PTSD.
+- Recognize the principal outcome goals for patients and support persons dealing with PTSD.

 TABLE OF CONTENTS